At almost four million dollars, the 1925 silent film of Lew Wallace’s Ben-Hur is the most expensive silent movie ever made.

 Filming ran from October 1923 through August 1925—almost two full years.
 This lengthy filming and final editing of the movie also added to the expenses.
-For instance, 42 cameras were used and over 200,000 feet of film was shot for the chariot race—in the final cut of the movie only 750 feet of the filmed race.
+For instance, 42 cameras were used and over 200,000 feet of film was shot for the chariot race.
+The final cut of the movie, however, only included 750 feet of the filmed race.

 With the exception of the leading men, Ramon Navarro and Francis X. Bushman, the other titled characters from the movie are today largely unknown.
-However, because of the holiday, established stars such as John and Lionel Barrymore, Joan Crawford, Marion Davies, Douglas Fairbanks, John Gilbert, Dorothy and Lillian Gish, Harold Lloyd, and even America’s sweetheart—Mary Pickford made special appearances in the crowd scenes.
-While they weren’t matinee idols, Samuel Goldwyn and Sid Grauman (of the Chinese Theater) also showed up on screen rooting for Ben-Hur.
+However, because of the holiday, established stars made special appearances in the crowd scenes.
+To learn more about appearances from John and Lionel Barrymore, Joan Crawford, Marion Davies, Douglas Fairbanks, John Gilbert, Dorothy and Lillian Gish, Harold Lloyd, and even America’s sweetheart—Mary Pickford, read 1925 Ben-Hur and its Cast of Unknowns.
+The audience rooting for Judah weren’t all matinee idols, either.
+Samuel Goldwyn and Sid Grauman (of the Chinese Theater) also showed up on screen rooting for Judah.